This post may contain affiliate links.

 From high-end designer leather jackets to faux leather designs, here we bring you the coolest options available on the market now.

-You’ll feel endlessly stylish wearing Gucci leather jackets, like this cowskin number.
+You’ll feel endlessly stylish wearing black leather jackets, like this lambskin number.
 This is one of the best leather jackets for women wanting an androgynous look, as the fit is roomy and comfortable.
 The jacket comes with plenty of pockets, an adjustable belt at the hip, and a sideways zipper.
-It is embellished with the Gucci brand name and some adorable mushrooms on the back, for a playful touch.
-You can buy it directly from Gucci.
+It is oversized and simple with no embellishments to distract, for a playful cool-girl touch.
+You can buy it from Forward.

-The unique burgundy shade makes this one of the nicest women’s leather jackets, despite its loose, unisex fit.
-This soft and comfortable lambskin jacket still has structure thanks to an elasticated waist and cuffs, while a clean design looks effortlessly streamlined.
-Order it online though Net-a-Porter!
+The unique Gucci stripes and strawberry embellishments make this one of the nicest women’s leather jackets, despite its loose, unisex fit.
+This soft and comfortable leather jacket still has structure thanks to an elasticated waist and cuffs, while a clean design looks effortlessly streamlined.
+Order it online though Gucci!

 Who said leather jackets have to be black or brown?
 Especially when it comes to leather jackets for women, we should be allowed to play with color!
-This lovely baby blue IRO jacket is still as sleek and cool as they come, despite its light color, and is super soft since it is made of lambskin.
-Find it at Forward!
+This lovely pale peach leather jacket is still as sleek and cool as they come, despite its light color, and is super soft since it is made of lambskin.
+Find it at Revolve!

 4. Americana Leather Jacket

-This is an elegant take on women’s leather jackets, with a double-breasted design, small collar, and a classy double set of buttons.
+This is an elegant take on women’s leather jackets, with a button-up design, small collar, and a classy set of buttons on the front pockets and the cuffs.
 It pairs well with earth and jewel-tone ensembles, and gives that perfect edge when paired with more feminine styles.
-This Chloe leather jacket is sold online at Net-a-Porter.
+This Faith Connection leather jacket is sold online at Farfetch.

 6. Moto Leather Jacket